twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap18%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 237 Thy life has come to an end, thou art come near to death (Yama), there is no resting-place for thee on the road, and thou hast no provision for thy journey.

+   * - Cited from DLMBS [8]_
+     - | **DhP 237**
+       | You have come to the end of your life now.
+You are getting close to the presence of Yama.
+       | On the way there, there is no resting place for you.
+And you have nothing to take with you.
+[DLMBSFn-V237]_

 .. _Dhp238:

 .. list-table:: Dhammapada Dhp.
 238